Financier Hands says Citigroup should face new trial over EMI

-NEW YORK Dec 24 Exactly four years after suing Citigroup Inc for allegedly defrauding him into buying music company EMI Group Ltd, British financier Guy Hands said the bank has no grounds now to deprive him of his day in a U.S. court.
+NEW YORK Exactly four years after suing Citigroup Inc (C.N) for allegedly defrauding him into buying music company EMI Group Ltd LNDONE.UL, British financier Guy Hands said the bank has no grounds now to deprive him of his day in a U.S. court.

 Hands' private equity firm, Terra Firma Capital Partners, said in a filing in U.S. District Court in Manhattan on Monday night that its decision to pursue fraud claims in the United States and England, which Citigroup called "legal tourism," did not justify dismissal of the U.S. case.

-EMI's catalog has included artists like the Beatles, David Bowie, Coldplay, David Guetta, Norah Jones, Kylie Minogue, Katy Perry, Pink Floyd, Snoop Dogg and Tina Turner.
+EMI's catalogue has included artists like the Beatles, David Bowie, Coldplay, David Guetta, Norah Jones, Kylie Minogue, Katy Perry, Pink Floyd, Snoop Dogg and Tina Turner.

 It said that with millions of dollars already spent, thousands of hours of legal bills incurred, depositions done, exhibits exchanged and hotels reserved, the third-largest U.S. bank should head back to U.S. District Judge Jed Rakoff's courtroom as scheduled for a July 7, 2014 trial.